Exact Radiation Model For Perfect Fluid Under Maximum Entropy Principle

 which reduces to

-This is the master equation for a self-gravitating radiation system.
-If it is possible to solve this highly nonlinear differential equation, then one would get complete structure of the self-gravitating radiation system and therefore could be used to describe a model of fluid sphere or stellar configuration.
-In the following section, we shall solve this equation by using a newly developed technique known as {\it homotopy perturbation method} (HPM) \cite{He2000}.
+Here the above eq. (\ref{eq9}) is the master equation for a self-gravitating radiation system.
+If it is possible to solve this highly non-linear differential equation, then one would get the complete structure of the self-gravitating radiation system and therefore could be used to describe a model of a fluid sphere or stellar configuration.
+In the following section, we shall solve this equation by using a newly developed technique known as {\it homotopy perturbation method} (HPM)~\citep{He2000}.